 Yet despite all their data and computers, meteorologists still don’t bat 1.000.
 Not even close, especially when it comes to bad weather.
 Weather is simply too complex to understand completely, much less predict perfectly.
 From a scientific perspective, our models cannot account for every factor that shapes the weather.
 I don’t know if it’s even possible to gather enough data and design a smart enough program to get it right every time.

 To me, weather is a nice reminder of how small and limited we really are.
 On a nice day we might take a walk outside, enjoy the sunshine, and feel pretty good about ourselves.
 But there’s nothing like a nasty thunderstorm with tornado sirens to remind us that death is only a collapsed roof away.
 Sometimes at work I dispatch flights near thunderstorms.
 Strong storms can reach 45,000-50,000 feet tall or even higher, so high that even our best aircraft cannot fly over them.
 I’m sure you’ve seen pictures of hurricanes nearly the size of Texas.

 - Windy – Nationwide radar, satellite, winds, and more with a beautiful presentation

 - Aviation Weather – I use this site during every shift at work.
 It provides radars, TAFs, METARS, turbulence and icing forecasts, PIREPS, and many other useful products.

 - AccuWeather – Tons of information including forecasts, radars, and historical data.
-Some is free but others require a subscription.
+Some info is free but some requires a subscription.

 - The Weather Channel – I used weather.com mostly for multi-day forecasts, but it has some nice specialized maps.